 - Should you provide a glossary?

 Define any words you invest

-API evangelist Kin Lane recently noted his frustration with an API’s language when he encountered an undefined acronym — “DEG”.
+API evangelist Kin Lane recently noted his frustration with an API’s language when he encountered an undefined acronym in some API docs he was browsing.
 Lane explains,

 I came across a set of API resources for managing a DEG the other day.
 You could add, updated, delete and get DEGs.
 You can also pull analytics, history, and other elements of a DEG.
 I spent about 10-15 minutes looking around their developer portal, documentation, and even Googling, but never could figure out what a DEG was.
 Nowhere in their documentation did they ever tell consumers what a DEG was, you just had to be in the know I guess.
 The API designer (if that occurred) and developer had never stopped to consider that maybe someone would stumble across their very public API and not know what a DEG was.
 (Using Plain Language In Your API Paths)

 In this case, DEG must have been an acronym specific to the developer’s API.
-In these cases, there’s really no excuse for not defining your own pet acronyms and unique vocabulary.
-You can’t simply make up an acronym and not define it for users (without frustrating them).
+In these cases, there’s no excuse for not defining your own pet acronyms and unique vocabulary.

 But many times, acronyms and unfamiliar terms are part of a specialized domain.
 As a technical writer, using the correct terms for your knowledge domain and your product is necessary, and those terms are often appropriate for that particular knowledge domain.

 To simplify the language, you can’t just omit the necessary terminology for the domain and substitute in more friendly names.
 You have to teach the user the right language so they can participate in the conversation.
 One commonsense approach for teaching users how to speak this language involves defining unfamiliar words for the user by way of a glossary.

 I provide an API glossary here that defines many terms related to API documentation.
 If you run into unfamiliar jargon that I don’t define in the topic, you can always consult the glossary.